 Institutional culture and structural impediments stood in the way of Mutunga and his team as they worked to develop and implement an ambitious plan to make the courts more efficient and open, increase professionalism, and expand the court system.
-The reformers had to revamp a system that operated in an atmosphere of entitlement and opacity.
-To do so, they had to overcome internal resistance, strengthen weak accountability mechanisms, and find the resources necessary to do it.
+The reformers had to revamp an opaque system, many of whose members had strong senses of entitlement.
+To do so, they had to overcome internal resistance, strengthen weak accountability mechanisms, and find the necessary resources.

 "The overriding problem in this institution was cultural," said Duncan Okello, chief of staff in the office of the chief justice.
-Since the colonial era, he said, "the judiciary had developed a culture of unaccountability, distance, hierarchy, and opacity, sometimes driven by a self-serving invocation of the principle of independence."
-Although some degree of isolation was typical around the world to avoid jeopardizing the appearance of fairness, in Kenya the practice went beyond norms of maintaining impartiality and created a gulf between judges and the people they served and worked with.
-Increasing openness to the public and collaboration among judicial officers and staff were essential to implementing reforms, but doing so required a major change of attitudes.
+Since the colonial era, he said, "the judiciary had developed a culture of unaccountability, distance, hierarchy, and opacity-sometimes driven by a self-serving invocation of the principle of independence."
+Although some degree of isolation was typical around the world to avoid jeopardizing the appearance of fairness, in Kenya the practice went beyond norms of maintaining impartiality by creating a gulf between judges and the people they served and worked with.
+Increasing openness to the public and collaboration among judicial officers and staff were essential to implementing reforms, but doing so required a major change in attitudes.

-Judicial officers had long been able to get away with corruption, incompetence, and laziness, and reforms were likely to meet resistance from those who had taken advantage of the weak system.
-Mutunga expected his efforts to spark a backlash from some judicial officers and their allies outside the courts.
-"When you transform, you're challenging certain vested interests that profit from the status quo that you want to change, and it's not easy because they will fight back," he said.
+Judicial officers had long been able to get away with corruption, incompetence, and laziness; and reforms were likely to meet resistance from those who had taken advantage of the weak system.
+Mutunga expected his efforts to spark a backlash from some of the judicial officers and their allies outside the courts.
+"When you transform, you're challenging certain vested interests that profit from the status quo you want to change; and it's not easy, because they will fight back," he said.

 Enlisting genuine commitment from judicial officers was critical, given the geographically dispersed court system and lack of accountability mechanisms.
-Leaders in Nairobi faced a principalagent problem.
-They lacked reliable information about what judicial officers around the country were doing, and monitoring every court would become even more challenging as the system expanded, in terms of the number of judicial officers as well as the number of courts.
+Leaders in Nairobi faced a principal-agent problem.
+They lacked reliable information about what judicial officers around the country were doing, and monitoring every court would become even more challenging as the system expanded the number of judicial officers as well as the number of courts.
 Although strengthening oversight and supervision was an important step, such actions would have little effect if judicial officers refused to change their ways.

-Judicial accountability was a particularly difficult problem because Kenyans had little knowledge of how the court system worked, and those who did understand-especially lawyers often were involved in corruption or delays.
-For reforms to take root, users of the justice system whether lawyers or everyday citizens-had to understand how the courts should function and demand that judicial officers deliver quality services.
+Judicial accountability was a particularly difficult problem because Kenyans had little knowledge of how the court system worked, and those who did understand-especially lawyers-often were themselves involved in corruption or delays.
+For reforms to take root, users of the justice system-whether lawyers or everyday citizens-had to understand how the courts should function and had to demand that judicial officers deliver quality services.

 Capacity also posed a challenge.
-The judges and magistrates who managed court stations where one or more judicial officers worked typically did not have training or experience in administration.
-At the time, leading a station was a matter of seniority, said Chief Registrar Anne Amadi, so "you become the most senior and then you head a station, but there has been no formal process of preparing you for that role, so you learn on the job"-without clearly documented procedures to help.
-In the critical area of registry operations, "There had been no document to reference, whether you are new or old in the organization, that gives you administrative guidelines," and no training, said Justice Reuben Nyakundi of the High Court, which heard many civil, criminal, and constitutional cases.
-Providing training and tools was a crucial step to ensure judicial officers at the local level could follow through on the priorities set by the leadership.
+The judicial officers who managed the court stations where one or more judges or magistrates worked typically had no training or experience in administration.
+At the time, leading a station was a matter of seniority, said Chief Registrar Anne Amadi.
+"You become the most senior, and then you head a station; but there has been no formal process of preparing you for that role, so you learn on the job"-without clearly documented procedures to help.
+In the critical area of registry operations, "There had been no document to reference-whether you are new or old in the organization-that would give you administrative guidelines," and there was no training, said Justice Reuben Nyakundi of the High Court, which heard many civil, criminal, and constitutional cases.
+Providing training and tools was a crucial step to ensuring that judicial officers at the local level could follow through on the priorities set by the leadership.